-For customers signing up online, you can only choose to activate two lines.
+For customers signing up online, you can only choose to activate a maximum of two lines with the second line adding $15 per month.
 Consumer Cellular offers the ability to add more family and friends but requires a phone call to customer service.
-Two or more subscribers breaks down to be $15 per line of service.

 Consumer Cellular offers a wide array of phones, from the most basic of devices all the way up to current flagships.
 Interestingly enough, and considering its target demographic, there’s a decent selection at the upper end.

 A financing option called EasyPay allows customers the peace of mind in spreading device payments out over time.
 Rather than charging them hundreds of dollars at time of service, its subscribers can pay $25 per month with the phone bill.